研究社 新英和中辞典

 She'd been in a flutter since receiving word that her in-laws were on the way.

-There was a flutter in the streets in protest.
+There was a flutter in the office today because Mr Jones came by.

 A flutter ran through her, but she steeled her nerves and continued.

-1. The sensation of a rapid and abnormal heart rhythm.
+1. The condition or sensation of a rapid and abnormal heart rhythm; the action of a swift heartbeat.

 A flutter left him light-headed until he steadied himself by grabbing the railing.

-2. A feeling of internal movement, which may be idiosyncratic or caused by the movement of a fetus, muscular spasms associated with digestion (or indigestion) or sensations related to menstruation.
+2. A feeling of internal shifting, which may be caused by the movement of a fetus, muscular spasms associated with digestion (or indigestion) or other phenomena, including idiosyncratic perceptions.

-3. (figurative) A flash of emotion that accompanies an internal sensation, such as a rapid pulsation of the heart or a twinge of internal disquiet; a small burst of emotion that may be felt or expressed; a fleeting feeling or idea.
+3. (figurative) A flash of emotion that accompanies an internal sensation, such as a rapid pulsation of the heart or a quiver of nervous disquiet; a small burst of emotion that may be felt or expressed; a fleeting feeling or idea experienced as a feeling.

 Synonyms: twinge, frisson, flicker